8 Best 30-06 Rifles: American As Apple Pie

 M1 Garand Review

 I’m going to start it off with what General Patton once called “the greatest battle implement ever devised.”
 The M1 Garand.
 This was the first widely successful semi-auto infantry rifle introduced into modern military forces.
 It served our boys through two wars and inspired worldwide change for infantry rifles.
 The M1 Garand series are absolutely fantastic firearms, and they are the only gun I’ll have on the list that is out of production.
-Bare with me; we couldn’t make this list about the best .30-06 rifles and leave it out.
+Bear with me; I couldn’t make this list about the best .30-06 rifles and leave it out.

 The M1 Garand is a semi-automatic, gas-operated gun that feeds from an eight-round internal magazine that’s fed with En-Bloc clips.
 It’s simple but quite robust and durable, with surprising accuracy from an early semi-auto rifle.
-The M1 Garand certainly has its quirks and but it’s still a very nice rifle, and one everyone should experience at least one time.
+The M1 Garand certainly has its quirks but it’s still a very nice rifle, and one everyone should experience at least one time.

 M1 Garand Deals